bdwilliamson/vimp/cran-comments.md

 * R-hub fedora-clang-devel (r-devel)

 ## R CMD check results
-There were no ERRORs or WARNINGs; there was one NOTE, that I (Brian D. Williamson) am the package maintainer, and that "et al." may be misspelled in the DESCRIPTION.
+There were no ERRORs or WARNINGs; there was one NOTE, that I (Brian D. Williamson) am the package maintainer, and that "Biometrics" and "arXiv" may be misspelled in the DESCRIPTION.

 ## Downstream dependencies
 None.